Service Description and Terms

 10.6.
 In the case of TPG Home Phone and Landline Rental, the following process will occur:

-(a) TPG will conduct an initial test to ascertain the likelihood of there being a suitable copper pair at the service delivery address.
+(a) TPG will conduct an initial test to ascertain the likelihood of there being a suitable copper pair or NBN access connection at the service delivery address.

-(b) If the initial test discloses that it is unlikely that a suitable copper pair exists at the service delivery address, TPG will advise you that a service cannot be provided and the application will be rejected.
+(b) If the initial test discloses that it is unlikely that a suitable copper pair or NBN access connection exists at the service delivery address, TPG will advise you that a service cannot be provided and the application will be rejected.

-(c) If the initial test discloses that it is likely that a suitable copper pair exists at the service delivery address, TPG will debit the initial upfront payment under the terms of the plan that you have chosen and will perform a more comprehensive service qualification in relation to the copper pair.
-If the service qualification establishes that the copper is not suitable, TPG will refund the initial payment and the application for service will be rejected.
+(c) If the initial test discloses that it is likely that a suitable copper pair or NBN access connection exists at the service delivery address, TPG will debit the initial upfront payment under the terms of the plan that you have chosen and will perform a more comprehensive service qualification in relation to the copper pair or NBN access connection.
+If the service qualification establishes that it is not suitable, TPG will refund the initial payment and the application for service will be rejected.

 (e) TPG will activate the service up to the Network Boundary Point which could be: